 Departmental Honors Program

 Qualified majors may apply for participation in the Departmental Honors Program.
 Only a student who has demonstrated superior ability in one of the Departmental majors and who shows promise of acquiring greater breadth and depth of knowledge through tutorial study will be admitted to the program.
 As preparation for admission, the student is required, during the freshman and sophomore years, to acquire basic knowledge of their major language.
 To be recommended for an honors degree a student must maintain a cumulative grade point average of at least 3.3.
-He/she must accumulate at least fifteen credits in honors-designated course work, including at least one 4000-level seminar offered through the Honors College (see the schedule of classes under ‘Honors Courses’ for seminar topics), and the Departmental credits associated with completion of a Senior Thesis.
+He/she must accumulate at least fifteen credits in honors-designated course work, including at least one 42XX honors seminar offered through the Honors College (see the schedule of classes under ‘Honors Courses’ for seminar topics), and the Departmental credits associated with completion of a Senior Thesis.

 ‘AGRADE’ Program (Accelerated Graduate Enrollment)